 Q. Eric Kunze.

 A. Eric is remarkable in what he does.
 His portrayal of Jesus is very different from what I do, but he’s remarkable in what he does.
-He’s a gifted singer, a fine actor, and he’s exactly what the modern and most recent interpretation of JCS requires.
+He’s a gifted singer and a fine actor, and he’s exactly what the modern and most recent interpretation of JCS requires.
 He is excellent in all things that he’s done.
 But within the confines of the work he’s been asked to do, there’s no one out there who could bring to the table what he has to the role.
-He is not only a friend, but someone who I respect as an actor and as a singer.
-I was fortunate, and really pleased, to have an opportunity to do my thing with him out there on the road, and maybe force him to change his approach, and step up his game.
+He is not only a friend but someone who I respect as an actor and as a singer.
+I was fortunate and pleased, to have an opportunity to do my thing with him out there on the road, and maybe force him to change his approach, and step up his game.
 When I took over, the whole ballgame changed.
-His Jesus became harder, edgier, more powerful, more valid, and tangible and more accessible to the general audience.
+His Jesus became harder, edgier, more powerful, more valid, tangible, and more accessible to the general audience.
 He is as good as can be.
 I’d love to direct him.

 Q. Lawrence Clayton.

 A. He is as real as they come.
 He’s a different Judas, he tells a different story than I do.
 He’s a stellar vocalist and a great friend, a man who, as Judas, can bring a different story to the table than Carl or I brought.
 He presents a story that is powerful and passionate and empathetic.
 If I were to cast a show and I wasn’t going to play anyone, he’d be the guy I’d cast as Judas.
 I’d love to direct him as well.
 Man… he’s the shit.

 Q. What, for you, was the best part of the tour?